PreritKhandelwal98/ChatApp/README.md

    npm install
    ```

-3. Create a `.env` file in the `frontend` directory and add the following environment variable:
+3. Create a `.env` file in the `client` directory and add the following environment variable:
    ```env
    REACT_APP_BACKEND_URL=http://localhost:5000
    ```